 How Jesus Heals

 Through this experience I had to learn some hard lessons.
-I learned that I had to be healed Jesus’ way, not my way, and that that healing would actually be complete.
+I learned that I had to be healed Jesus’ way, not my way.
 One skill I had to work on was controlling my thoughts to be above the pain – not dwell on the hurt and mistreatment – and choose to think about happy things.
-It may sounds silly, but this was the hardest part for me.
+It may sound silly, but this was the hardest part for me.
 I found out that my healing was only going to come through humbling myself, recognizing my own faults and trusting in Jesus.
 A hard truth to swallow was that I couldn’t hold on to those offended feelings.
-For some reason (and I still struggle with this), I didn’t want to or felt that I should have to give up those validated feelings of injustice.
-Incredulously, one of the hardest parts of my learning how to be healed was opening my heart and giving all those pained, angered feelings away.
-This seems strange as it seems that giving away those feelings would be easy because that is what was causing the pain, however, it wasn’t for me.
+For some reason (and I still struggle with this), I didn’t want to, or felt that I shouldn’t have to give up those validated feelings of injustice.
+Incredibly, one of the hardest parts for me to learn how to be healed was opening my heart and giving all those pained, angered feelings away.
+This seems strange because giving away those feelings should be easy.
+They were only causing the pain after all.
+However, it wasn’t easy for me.
 I think this might be because I was scared to let go of control.
 I think I was scared of releasing a hardened exterior because I was afraid I would get hurt again.
 And I will get hurt again – that is life.
 But the important thing is to know how Jesus heals.

-In my personal life, I have learned through health challenges as well as other emotional and spiritually painful challenges, that the key to healing is through learning to live abundantly in Christ.
+I have learned through personal experience, through health challenges as well as other emotional and spiritually painful challenges, that the key to healing is through learning to live abundantly in Christ.

 Some practical things I learned in my life may sound basic, but they have made all the difference.
 I have found that healing cannot occur unless I am looking outside of myself and helping others.
 I must be praying endlessly, constantly, to my Father in Heaven.